BlockJayn/DFKQuestRunner-AVAX-DeFi-Kingdoms/README.md

 Enter your password, and if you are running it for the first time, export your private key from MetaMask, and enter it into the app when prompted.

 The app will loop indefinitely, checking for quests to start or complete every interval defined by the `pollingInterval` config entry

+I strongly recommend using "PM2" to run the script, instead of `npm start` (after starting it the first time with "npm start" to do the setup).
+If there are problems with the transaction or the script crashes for some reasons, "PM2" will automatically restart the script.
+You can find the commands to PM2 in "PM2-Commands-Readme.txt".
+In order to use PM2 you need to copy your "w.json" file into the folder "src/runner, as PM2 will look for the file in this folder instead of the root folder.

 # Using with DeFi Kingdoms App